 auto list = std::vector<std::string>(); // `list` is deduced as std::vector<std::string>

-auto myObject = MethodThatReturnsSomething(); // `myObject` is deduced according to the return type of MethodThatReturnsSomething
+auto myObject = MethodThatReturnsSomething(); // `myObject` is deduced based on the return type of MethodThatReturnsSomething

 decltype